tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/usage.md

 # GitHub Dependabot - Usage

-To use the GitHub Dependabot plug-in, the plug-in must be loaded only if you an existing GitHub integration .
-The GitHub Dependabot data is imported only if Dependabot alerts are enabled for the repository .
+To use the GitHub Dependabot plug-in, the plug-in must be loaded only if you an existing GitHub integration.
+The GitHub Dependabot data is imported only if Dependabot alerts are enabled for the repository.

 ## Integration type